Park Avenue Hotel (Detroit)

 The Park Avenue Hotel was a hotel in the Cass Corridor of Detroit, Michigan.
-It was listed on the National Register of Historic Places in 2006.
+It was listed on the National Register of Historic Places in 2006, and removed in 2024.
 It was also known as Salvation Army Harbor Light Center and is not to be confused with Park Avenue House, also once known as Park Avenue Hotel.
 The building was imploded on July 11, 2015.

 History

 The Park Avenue was one of three former hotels located on Park Avenue and designed by Louis Kamper for Lew Tuller; the other two are the Eddystone at 100 Sproat St. (across Sproat from the Park Avenue Hotel) and the Royal Palm at 2305 Park Avenue which now operates as the Park Avenue House.
 All three were on the National Register of Historic Places, and the city council designated the property a municipal historic district in 2006.